sdu-concurrency/vamos-2023/website/program.md

 {% if ready %}

-{% if tentative %}
+{% if preliminary %}
-Please be aware that this is a tentative version of the conference program.
+Please be aware that this is a preliminary version of the conference program.
-The finalised version will be published at the beginning of February.
+The finalised version will be published at the beginning of January.
 {% endif %}

 <style>